-- By 1916 Augustus had reach the peak of his reputation among art connoisseurs.
-People who followed his career felt he had not lived up to the potential he showed at the Slade.
+- By 1916 Augustus had reach the peak of his reputation among art connoisseurs and was an established society portrait painter.
+However, those who had followed his career felt he had not lived up to the potential he showed at the Slade.
 However, he went from strength to strength as a painter of the rich and famous. - This portrait came about in an unusual way.
 At the beginning of 2015 the Chairman of Aberdeen Art Gallery paid 210 guineas for a blank canvas with a promise from Augustus John that he would paint a portrait of anyone he selected. - Lloyd George had recently visited Aberdeen and dined with the Chairman.
 Shortly after sittings had been arranged Lloyd George was appointed Minister of Munitions.
 This was in the middle of the First World War and so little time was available for sittings.
 John described him as "a fine subject but a bad sitter".
-The painting was finished in February 1916 and the Chairman gave Lloyd George a box of cigars for, as he put it, "the boy who had come well out of a trying ordeal".
+The painting was finished in February 1916 and the Chairman gave Lloyd George a box of cigars for, as he put it, "the boy who had come well out of a trying ordeal" and Lloyd George confessed "No-one but you could have made me do this!"

-• "The story of how this painting of the Welsh Wizard came to belong to Aberdeen Art Gallery is an interesting and unusual one.
+- "The story of how this painting of the Welsh Wizard came to belong to Aberdeen Art Gallery is an interesting and unusual one.
 It goes back to the dark days of World War I, to a sale of pictures in aid of the Red Cross, early in 1915.
 A large blank canvas was knocked down to Sir James Murray, Chairman of the Aberdeen Art Gallery, for 210 guineas.
-It was a high price to pay for a blank canvas but the donor was Augustus John, flamboyant doyen of British art, and he had promised to paint a portrait on it.

-- At first Sir James could not think what to do with his canvas and to have his own portrait painted seems not to have occurred to him but - 'a few days later it dawned on me that the Chancellor's portrait was the solution'.
+It was a high price to pay for a blank canvas but the donor was Augustus John, flamboyant doyen of British art, and he had promised to paint a portrait on it. - At first Sir James could not think what to do with his canvas and to have his own portrait painted seems not to have occurred to him but 'a few days later it dawned on me that the Chancellor's portrait was the solution'.
 Lloyd George had recently visited Aberdeen on a political speech-making tour and had dined with Sir James at Glenburnie Park in Rubislaw Den North.
 With these pleasant memories of his reception in the city he agreed at once. - Soon after arranging sittings with Augustus John 'from 9.45 10.30am' he was appointed Minister of Munitions and was so busy that they were given only rarely.
 John described him as "a fine subject but a bad sitter."
 There was relief all round when the portrait was finished in February 1916, Lloyd George confessing to Murray, -"No-one but you could have made me do this!"
 Sir James wrote later of how he promptly drew out a packet of 100 Peter Mitchell cigars and handed them to the Minister 'for his good conduct sort of prize for the boy who had come well out of a trying ordeal'."
 [1]